jericson/jericson.github.io/_posts/2023-05-31-mod_strike.md

 content"](https://meta.stackexchange.com/questions/389582/what-is-the-network-policy-regarding-ai-generated-content).
 I
 encourage you to read it in full.
 A quick summary:

-* According to internal analysis, moderators have misdiagnosed cased of users contributing AI-generated content.
+* According to internal analysis, moderators have misdiagnosed cases of users contributing AI-generated content.
 * Internal evidence also leads the company to believe "there have been biases for or against residents of specific countries".